keplarllp/scalapac/README.markdown

 #Copyright and License

-scalapac is copyright (c) 2011 Alex Dean
+scalapac is copyright (c) 2011-2012 Orderly Ltd

 scalapac is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as